Scheana Shay Divorce: How Her ‘Pump Rules’ Friendships Changed During Divorce

 — Bravotv (@Bravotv) January 10, 2017

-“With my friends, I mean, as you’ve seen for the last five years, it’s always very up and down, but they’re such a strong support system for me, and we always find our way back to each other,” Scheana Shay continues to The Daily Dish about her friends standing up for her when they learned about her marital problems, adding, “They really have been here for me through the last two months that I’ve been going through the divorce and all that.
+“With my friends, I mean, as you’ve seen for the last five years, it’s always very up and down, but they’re such a strong support system for me, and we always find our way back to each other,” Scheana Shay continues to the Daily Dish about her friends standing up for her when they learned about her marital problems, adding, “They really have been here for me through the last two months that I’ve been going through the divorce and all that.
 And that’s when you really know who your friends are.
 It’s like, who’s there for you when you really need them?”

 What do you think of Scheana Shay’s comments about her friends?
 Are you surprised that she’s standing up for her friends, even though they haven’t always been there for her?